Animals (Scientific Procedures) Act 1986

 Good Laboratory Practice

 All good laboratory practice inspections are performed by the UK GLP Monitoring Authority which comes under the Medicines and Healthcare Products Regulatory Agency (MHRA) an executive agency of the UK Department of Health.
 Sequani has been a member of the UK GLP Compliance Programme since 1983.
-The most recent inspection took place in September 2015.
+The inspections routinely take place annually.

 Animal welfare standards